AlintaBiju/alintabiju/README.md

 <!-- <img align="right" width="350" src="https://github.com/user-attachments/assets/33ee03bb-c194-4557-bc72-4281b3a8a977"/> -->

-Data enthusiast with experience in data analysis, automation, and sentiment analysis.
-Proficient in Python, SQL, Excel, and Power BI, with a passion for uncovering insights, optimizing processes, and supporting data-driven decision-making.
+Data enthusiast with experience in data analysis, machine learning and automation .
+Proficient in Python, SQL, Excel,ML and Power BI, with a passion for uncovering insights, optimizing processes, and supporting data-driven decision-making.
 Always eager to learn, adapt, and take on new analytical challenges.

 <!-- <br clear="right"/> -->